Ranking Member Tom Cole

 Congressman Madden was 80 years old when he became chairman of the House Rules Committee in 1973 (93rd Congress), and served until he lost reelection four years later during the 94th Congress.
 Prior to being elected to Congress, he served as a judge in Omaha, Nebraska but resigned to serve in the Navy during the First World War.

 Congressman Bolling served as chairman of the House Rules Committee from 1979 to 1983 (96th-97th Congresses).
-Bolling cited his role in helping pass the first civil rights legislation since Reconstruction as the accomplishment that gave him most pride.
+Bolling cited his role in helping pass the first civil rights legislation since Reconstruction as the accomplishment that gave him the most pride.

 Congressman Campbell served as chairman of the House Rules Committee from 1919 to 1923 (66th-67th Congresses).
 Campbell was born in Canada but moved to Kansas with his parents as a child.
 During his time in Congress, Campbell spoke out against Jim Crow laws.